What is tularemia?

 How do cats transmit tularemia to people?

-Transmission can occur by contact with respiratory secretions, bites, and scratches, infected cats can also indirectly pass on the disease via a tick, flea or mosquito.
+Transmission can occur via exposure to respiratory secretions, bites, and scratches, infected cats can also indirectly pass on the disease via a tick, flea or mosquito bite.

 At the moment there is no vaccine for tularemia; therefore prevention is better than cure.
 Avoid letting cats outdoors in high-risk areas and try to eliminate hunting.
 As tularemia is vector-borne, always use a flea and tick preventative.
 Take care when handling dead or dying animals.
 If a dead animal needs to be disposed of, use a long-handled shovel and apply insect repellant.
 Wash hands and clothing immediately afterwards.